CovCube/server/README.md

 ## Server config

-Environment variables can be specified in the server.env file in the src directory.
+Environment variables can be specified in the .env-file in the src directory.
 These are parsed when the server is started and used to configure or customize the server.
 Below the default values are provided for each variable.

 ### Environment config